-The Pilanesberg has a lovely setting, plenty of wildlife and is in a convenient location for visitors coming through Johannesburg or Pretoria.
-Set in an ancient volcanic crater, the Pilanesberg is a very scenic Big Five destination.
+The Pilanesberg has a lovely setting and plenty of wildlife.
+Set in the eroded remnants of an ancient volcano, the Pilanesberg is a very scenic Big Five destination.
 The fully fenced park is well stocked but might lack wilderness appeal to purists.
-Only a two-hour drive from Johannesburg, it makes a very attractive weekend option.
+Only a three-hour drive from Johannesburg, it makes a very attractive weekend option.

 Pilanesberg GR is home to the Big Five and offers quite good wildlife viewing.
-Elephant is abundant, and sightings of buffalo and white rhino are common.
+Elephant is abundant, and white rhino is common.
 All big cats are present, but you will need some luck to spot any.
 Aside from the Big Five, you can expect to see giraffe, zebra, wildebeest and many antelope species.

 Weather & Climate